<> <> <> <>

 However, you shouldn’t (and don’t need to) exfoliate every day, even if you shave every day.
 It's also not a good idea to use a physical exfoliator as it can cause micro-irritations, so stick to a chemical exfoliant.

-Step three: Shaving cream
+Step 3: Shaving cream

-It’s always a good idea to shave with shaving cream to give a good slip and decrease the chance of friction, which can lead to irritation and redness.
+It’s always a good idea to shave with shaving cream to give a good slip and decrease the chance of friction, which can lead to irritation and redness [3].

-Step four: Moisturiser
+Step 4: Moisturiser

 Moisturising after shaving is always a good idea.
 It can help calm inflammation, add hydration and help to protect the surface of your skin.

-Step five: SPF
+Step 5: SPF

 If you’re shaving in the morning, be sure to apply sunscreen afterwards.
 It might take a little trial and error to find out which one doesn’t irritate your skin, but generally, a formula that is alcohol and fragrance-free will work well.